 The process begins with selecting a potential IoT project.
 This can be done with either a top-down approach or a bottom-up approach.

 Based on the goals in their strategic plan, airports should select the right set of IoT capabilities.
-Different goals for an IoT solution can often call for radically different technology and organization to support them.
+Different goals for an IoT solution can often call for radically different technology and organisation to support them.
 As a result, the overall strategic goal for IoT drives the infrastructure requirements needed for a successful IoT implementation.

-Airports can also identify promising IoT opportunities by examining the existing IoT solutions— or, if there are no true IoT solutions, the existing sources of data—currently operating in their airport, and then identifying areas where these solutions can be extended across or beyond the airport to further meet the airport’s strategic goals.
+Airports can also identify promising IoT opportunities by examining the existing IoT solutions— or, if there are no true IoT solutions, the existing sources of data—currently operating in their airport and then identifying areas where these solutions can be extended across or beyond the airport to further meet the airport’s strategic goals.
 This exercise also shows where other stakeholders may have data or expertise that can help an airport achieve its goals.

 Whether using the top-down or bottom-up approach, airports assess their overall digital maturity versus the desired end state of a successful IoT implementation.